Rio 2016 Olympiad: 2013 - 2016

 During the 2013 World Cup series Jess raced in the women's coxless pair and eight in Sydney finishing 5th and 4th respectively.
 At Eton Dorney she finished 5th in the women's pair and in Lucerne she raced in the women's eight finishing 4th.
 At the World Rowing Championships in Chungju Jess raced in the women's eight finishing 4th overall.

 Jess raced in the women’s eight throughout all four years of the London Olympiad.

 During the 2012 World Cup season the crew won a bronze medal in Belgrade, finished 5th in Lucerne and won bronze again in Munich.
 At the 2012 Olympic Games in London they made the Olympic final, finishing 5th.

-At the 2011 World Rowing Championships in Bled, Slovenia, Jess raced in the Women's Eight with crew mates Alison Knowles, Jo Cook, Louisa Reeve, Natasha Page, Lindsey Maguire, Katie Greves, Victoria Thornley and (cox) Caroline O'Connor.
-The crew won a Bronze medal, just 2 seconds behind Canada.
+In 2011 the eight took silver at Munich World Cup and placed 4th in Lucerne.
+At the 2011 World Rowing Championships on Slovenia’s Lake Bled, Jess, with crewmates Alison Knowles, Jo Cook, Louisa Reeve, Natasha Page, Lindsey Maguire, Katie Greves, Victoria Thornley and (cox) Caroline O'Connor won bronze medal.

 Jess learnt to row in Durham at the age of 8 and combined rowing with rugby and netball while at St Leonards RC Comprehensive.

-She has represented GB at junior, U23 and senior level, having first gained a GB vest in the women's quad at the World Junior Championships, finishing 6th in 2001 and 8th in 2002.
-She won a bronze medal in the women's pair at the World U23 Championships in 2003 and rowed in the senior four at the 2004 World Rowing Championships which finished 6th.
+She has represented GB at junior, U23 and senior level, having first gained a GB vest in the women's quad at the World Junior Championships in 2001 and 8th in 2002.

 Jess, whose twin sister Alexandra also rowed, completed a degree in Biology at Royal Holloway College in 2006.